 “Real-time alerts notify sites of any compromise to the operation of the chamber, so issues can be managed quickly and without downtime.
 This is advantageous to site operations, as it means chamber maintenance can be planned out ahead of time.”

-When GuardIAN is used in combination with other elements of the GuardIAN Intelligence suite such as MineARC’s Compressed Air Management System (CAMS) and Aura-FX Digital Gas Monitoring System, the refuge chamber becomes entirely connected.
+When the Refuge Chamber Monitoring is used in combination with other elements of the GuardIAN Intelligence suite such as MineARC’s Compressed Air Management System (CAMS) and Aura-FX Digital Gas Monitoring System, the refuge chamber becomes entirely connected.

 CAMS, for example, is a filter pack designed to optimise compressed air usage by regulating air intake into the refuge chamber.
 An air toxicity shut-off prevents entry of carbon-monoxide containing smoke from incomplete combustion from entering the chamber.
 Aura-FX offers monitoring of up to 11 gases based on client requirements, using voice prompts for changing out chemicals and regulating oxygen levels.

 According to Quinn, GuardIAN’s engineering phase originally used single-board computing that collected as much information about the chamber as possible.